fkarg/fkarg.github.io/staged/extreme-ownership.md

 ---
 # Content
-**TLDR**; one or two sentences recollecting the most important takeaways
+**TLDR**; one or two sentences recollecting the most important takeaways **TLDR**;

 ## Foreword
+**TLDR**; Extreme situations make

-- Life and Death situations force realisations about important leadership principles
+- Life and Death situations force realizations about important leadership principles.
-- There are crucial leaders at every level of the team
+- There are crucial leaders at every level of the team.
-- Leaders have the biggest impact on their teams success, and there is no one else to blame if things go wrong -> ultimate responsibility
+- Leaders have the biggest impact on their teams success, and there is no one else to blame if things go wrong.
+Leaders have ultimate responsibility.

 ## Part I: Winning the War Within
 Ch1: Extreme Ownership